 When there are imminent risks of flooding, the gate is closed to block the high tide.
 This system has been successfully implemented to protect the lives of Taisho citizens.

-Ojizo sama, worships in everyday life
+Ojizo sama, Everyday life worships

 In some street corners or under the eaves of private houses in Japan, particularly in the Kansai area, you may have seen a Jizo, a stone statue in a little wooden hall.
 It is a guardian deity of children worshiped by local people.
 Each district has its own Jizo to revere.